filecoin-project/filecoin-docs/docs/store/filecoin-plus.md

 Filecoin Plus is based on a set of guiding principles, [detailed in FIP-0003](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md), that focus the program on increasing Filecoin's effectiveness at becoming the decentralized storage network for humanity's most important information.

-Root Key Holders, Notaries, Clients, and Miners, interact through the allocation and spending of DataCap.
-Notaries retrieve DataCap in batches and then allocate it to trustworthy Clients that spend the DataCap to fund storage deals.
+Root key-holders, notaries, clients, and miners, interact through the allocation and spending of DataCap.
+Notaries retrieve DataCap in batches and then allocate it to trustworthy clients that spend the DataCap to fund storage deals.
 Miners that receive DataCap receive a 10x boost to their quality-adjusted power for the storage space offered in that deal, which increases their block reward share in the network.
 This creates a mechanism that incentivizes all participants to make Filecoin more useful.

 ### DataCap

 DataCap, when allocated to a client, can be spent by the client in storage deals with miners.
 Those deals carry a higher deal quality multiplier, which increases the "quality adjusted power" of the storage miner on the network by a factor of 10, yielding better block rewards for the miner over time.
-DataCap is granted in batches to Notaries who can allocate it to clients that spend the DataCap to fund storage deals.
+DataCap is granted in batches to Notaries, who can allocate it to clients that spend the DataCap to fund storage deals.
 DataCap is consumed as it is used to make deals.

 ### Notary